hicked/Unity-VR-Fire-Simulation/Software/Notes.md

 <br><br>

 -   `using UnityEngine.UI;` to import UI objects if you want to make a reference to one.
 Same goes for `UnityEngine.SceneManagement`.

+-   Always make visual components children, and add scripts to the parent